María Isabel of Spain: Infanta of Spain

 She was the youngest daughter of King Carlos IV of Spain and his wife Maria Luisa of Parma a granddaughter of King Louis XV and his popular wife Queen Marie Leszczyńska.
-María Isabel's birth coincided with the rise to power in Spain of her mother's favorite, Manuel Godoy.
-Court rumour attributed María Isabel's paternity not to the king, but to the young Godoy, who became Spain's prime minister in 1792.
+Maria Isabella's birth coincided with the rise to power in Spain of her mother's favorite, Manuel Godoy.
+Court rumour attributed Maria Isabella's paternity not to the king, but to the young Godoy, who became Spain's prime minister in 1792.

 The Infanta's childhood coincided with the events of the French revolution and political turbulence in Spain.
-The youngest surviving daughter in a large family, María Isabel was spoilt by both of her parents and her education was rudimentary.
+The youngest surviving daughter in a large family, Maria Isabella was spoilt by both of her parents and her education was rudimentary.
 She and her family members were painted by Francisco Goya in his 1800–1801 portrait Charles IV of Spain and His Family.